What Is an Encrypted Email?

 With other clients, you can usually find this information in the documentation or help section of your email client.
 Look up “encryption indicator” or something similar, and you should find instructions on how to check the encryption status of your emails.

-How Do I Open an Encrypted Email?
+How to Read an Encrypted Email?

 Opening an encrypted email varies depending on the encryption protocol and whether your email client supports that protocol.